 What is wrong with this area?

 Well, to me… it’s that dreaded old, much despised, almond paint color (builders choice of course).
 Then there’s an outlet located right there…WHY?
 Sheesh, gotta love silly builders!!!
 Anyway, other than the silly outlet, there really isn’t anything completely wrong with it but I have visualized updating this area since we moved in.
 (Geezers!
 It will be a year tomorrow that we closed on our little house.)
 So a happy 1 year anniversary project to Gully Creek Cottage!
+A RUSTIC BAR fit for a Texas girl!

 Here’s my little sketch that I’ve had for this area.
 What did I envision?